abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ## <h1 id="header-2_2">VPR(Versatile Place and Route) </h1>
 The last part of VTR is versatile place and route (VPR).
 A BLIF circuit serves as its input, and it packs, puts, and routes the circuit on an input FPGA design.'

-During packing, adjacent and connected logic components of the circuit are grouped together into Logic Blocks that match the FPGA's hardware.
+During packing, adjacent and connected logic components of the circuit are grouped into Logic Blocks that match the FPGA's hardware.
 These logic blocks and hard blocks are assigned to the FPGA's available hardware resources during placement.
 Finally, signal connections between blocks are formed during routing.
 Many other universities and businesses have contributed to the development of VPR, which is principally being done by the University of Toronto.
 - [VPR Reference](https://docs.verilogtorouting.org/en/latest/vpr/)
 #### VPR Flow
 ![Screenshot (2078)](https://user-images.githubusercontent.com/120498080/208228994-29779770-a2ac-4f8e-882c-0333beaf97a9.png)